 Many companies are switching to flat organisational structure from traditional organisational structure because they believe that most of the time of employees is wasted in preparing reports and doing other paperwork, rather than using their working hours to do something creative that helps for the progress of the organisation.

-1. Conduct regular meetings with your direct reports
+1. Conduct regular business meetings

 To establish a healthy work relationship with your report requires you to make your reports believe that how much you value their association with the project.
 The best way to do this is to conduct daily face-to-face meetings with them and keep them informed about the progress of the project.